tunprimus/harvesthousecc-clone/README.md

 - Minimise JavaScript usage and prefer vanilla JavaScript;
 - Prefer ES6 or ES5 syntax and features to ensure widespread compatibilities;
 - Use JSDoc comments for static type analysis if need be; in order to negate the use of Typescript language;
+- Have default iframe videos and update them by fetching latest videos from Rev's YouTube channel if JavaScript is available;
-- Aim for JAMstack to reduce hosting cost for the organisation.
+- Aim for JAMstack to reduce hosting cost for the organisation;

 ### Project Structure